Paris Photography: Eiffel Tower Photos

-Where to find the best views of the Eiffel Tower…
+Where to take the best Eiffel Tower Pictures…

 Paris is somewhere that always manages to sparkle no matter how many times you photograph it.
-It’s one of those fascinating cities that feels like it’s constantly changing even though it remains in the same beautiful historic state.
+It’s one of those fascinating cities that feels like it’s constantly changing even though it remains in the same beautiful historic state and the Eiffel Tower is one of those unique icons that never gets old, it is simply spectacular.

 Every visit to Paris offers a new chance to see the city and all of its charms from a new angle, in a different light or even with fresh eyes.